 Access to this unique Island is seasonal and depends entirely on the water levels in the Zambezi River.
 All visits to the island are during the ‘low water’ season.
 This usually begins in mid July and goes through to the end of January.
 (High water visits are too dangerous.)

-Five visits are offered daily with a maximum of 16 people per visit.
-Three are in the morning, one at lunchtime and one in the afternoon.
 We especially recommend it from October to January as then you may be able to swim to devil’s pool.
 The morning tours tend to be a little more rushed (but this is the recommended time for the Devils pool).

 On arrival you will be taken on a guided exploration of the island, take photos of the Victoria Falls from this extraordinary angle and the intrepid can even take a heart-stopping peek over the island’s edge, seeing the water thunders down the 103m drop.
 After wards, you enjoy refreshments under the shade of a canopied dining area.